decentraland/documentation/content/contributor/runtime/components.md

 Provides basic collision behavior and mouse pointer detection for an Entity.

 It can be set to behave like a plane, a sphere, a cube or cylinder.

-Entities with a [`GltfContainer`](#GltfContainer) detect collisions according to meshes defined in the 3D model, and ignore this component.
+To have a custom collision mesh, use [`GltfContainer`](#GltfContainer).

 ---